RimWorld-CCL-Reborn/JecsTools/README.md

 </p>

 <p align="center">
-  A library for patching, replacing and decorating .NET and Mono methods during runtime.
+ Adds modding components to RimWorld: vehicles, spell casting, weapon slots, oversized weapons, and more!
 </p>

 <hr>

-# JecsTools
-Adds modding components to RimWorld: vehicles, spell casting, weapon slots, oversized weapons, and more!

 Note to players: This mod will not change your game, but rather it lets modders do more, so you can have an even more amazing RimWorld experience.